REPORT WRITING GUIDE

 Exhibit 2.
 Choropleth map of foreclosure rate.

 Note that the exhibit has a brief caption (and that you needn't distinguish 'tables' from 'figures').
+And the scale bar is quite simple!

 Literature and sources